jeftegoes/Cybersecurity/README.md

 - What's a **Trojan**?
   - A very powerful malware often disguised as legitimate software.
-  - Very sophisticated and coud be anything e.g. game, song or even an app.
+  - Very sophisticated and could be anything e.g. game, song or even an app.
   - A trojan cannot self replicate.

 ![Trojan](Images/Trojan.png)